xpack/web-jekyll/pages/core/xpm/support.md

 ---
-title: How to get help for xpm?
+title: How to get help for xpm
 permalink: /xpm/support/

 comments: true